-A sample Instant Pot recipe
+Sample Instant Pot recipe

-Here’s a pressure cooker recipe for butter chicken (10):
+Here’s a pressure cooker recipe for butter chicken (4):

-- Stir in one 14.5-ounce (411-gram) can of diced tomatoes, one 8-ounce (227-gram) can of tomato sauce, and 1/2 cup (120 mL) of chicken stock.
+- Stir in a 14.5-ounce (411-gram) can of diced tomatoes, an 8-ounce (227-gram) can of tomato sauce, and 1/2 cup (120 mL) chicken stock.

-- Cut 2 pounds (1 kg) of boneless, skinless chicken breasts into 1-inch (2.5-cm) pieces and add to your Instant Pot.
+- Cut 2 pounds (1 kg) boneless, skinless chicken breasts into 1-inch (2.5-cm) pieces and add to your Instant Pot.

 - On your Instant Pot, select “manual setting” and adjust the pressure to high.
 Set the timer for 10 minutes.
-After 10 minutes, follow the cooker’s instructions to release the pressure using the quick release function.
+After 10 minutes, follow the cooker’s instructions to release the pressure using the quick-release function.

-- In a small bowl, whisk 1/2 cup (120 mL) of heavy cream and 2 tablespoons (7.5 grams) of all-purpose flour.
+- In a small bowl, whisk 1/2 cup (120 mL) heavy cream and 2 tablespoons (7.5 grams) all-purpose flour.
 Set aside.